ERS provides information on a range of farm labor issues, including:

 - Census of Agriculture

-Every 5 years (years ending in 2 or 7), NASS conducts a full census of every farm in the country.
-Published statistics include national, State, and county-level tables on many topics, including land use and ownership, operator characteristics, production practices, income, and expenditures.
+Every 5 years (years ending in 2 and 7), NASS conducts a full census of every farm in the country.
+Published statistics include national-, State-, and county-level tables on many topics, including land use and ownership, operator characteristics, production practices, income, and expenditures.
 Information on total employment (a simple head count, not adjusted for full-year or full-time equivalency) and labor expenditures (including contract labor) is also available.
 Again, almost no demographic information on the hired farm work force is collected.
 The Census is described here.
 Published tables from the 2017 Census are here.
 Data can also be obtained via NASS Quickstats.